 Apollo Justice somehow manages to get even less respect than Phoenix ever did.
 Every character seems to go out of their way to mock him in some manner whever possible.
 Even you, the player, can essentially mock him: present the Fish to him when you get the chance in the DLC case of Dual Destinies.
 At one point, someone throws a grown man at him.
 Accidentally, but still.

 The minor characters don't get spared either:

 Detective Dick Gumshoe, especially in the second game, where he gets his pay docked several times for goofing up, and near the end of the final case gets in a car accident while trying to rush some crucial evidence to the courthouse.
 He is also frequently on the business end of perfectionist Franziska von Karma's whippings.
 He also gets accused of murder twice over in Ace Attorney Investigations.

 Gumshoe's love interest, Maggey Byrde (introduced in Justice for All), has a perpetual streak of bad luck, which culminated in her being accused of murder on three separate occasions.
-Byrde lampshades this a lot too, and considering her nameis a pun on the magpie bird, known to bring bad luck, she's practically the female version of Larry.
+Byrde lampshades this a lot too, and considering her nameis a pun on the magpie bird, believed to bring bad luck, she's practically the female version of Larry.
 When she was six months old, she apparently fell off the balcony of her 9th floor apartment...